 What are Graduates from the Lab Doing?

--Melissa Bonnell is a Consulting Psychologist at Buckley Air Force Base. -Mallorie Carroll is a postdoctoral fellow at the Houston VA, Texas. -Danielle Cottonham is a Psychologist in private practice in California. -Saarah Kison is a Psychologist at the Bay Pines VA, Florida. -Sasha Lambert is a Clinical Psychologist in Private Practice, Louisiana. -Kayla Moorer is a a Psychologist in private practice in Oregon. -Jeremy Noble is a Regimental Psychologist of the 75th Army Ranger Regiment. -Kray Scully is a Psychologist at the Biloxi VA, Mississippi. -Margo Villarosa-Hurlocker is a Postdoctoral Research Fellow at the Center for Alcoholism.
-Substance Abuse, and Addiction, New Mexico.
+-Melissa Bonnell is a Consulting Psychologist at Buckley Air Force Base. -Mallorie Carroll is a Psychologist at the Atlanta VA, Georgia. -Danielle Cottonham is a Psychologist in private practice in California. -Saarah Kison is a Psychologist at the Bay Pines VA, Florida. -Sasha Lambert is a Clinical Psychologist in Private Practice, Louisiana. -Kayla Moorer is a a Psychologist in private practice in Minnesota. -Jeremy Noble is a Regimental Psychologist of the 75th Army Ranger Regiment. -Kray Scully is a Psychologist at the Biloxi VA, Mississippi. -Margo Villarosa-Hurlocker is an Assistant Professor at the University of New Mexico.

 Frequently Asked Questions

 How can I learn more about the lab?
 The best way to learn about the lab is to review this website thoroughly, email Dr. Madson and current graduate students.

 Do I have to have a master's degree to be admitted?
 No. Students with bachelors and master's degrees have been admitted to the BAR Lab.

 What qualities make for a successful student in the lab?
 Successful students tend to be hard working, conscientious, flexible committed to learning and able to accept feedback.

 What are the relationships like among students in the lab?
 It is the expectation that students working in the lab are collaborative and good team players that support each other's work.
 Things like competitiveness or other disruptive behaviors are not accepted and likely result in dismissal from the lab.